cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 Now you need to import `val-alice`'s consensus key in `secrets/val-alice-consensus.key`.

 The private key will no longer be needed on `val-alice`.
-However, during the genesis creation, Alice will need access to her consensus public key.
+However, during the genesis creation Alice will need access to her consensus public key.
 Save it in a new [`pub_validator_key.json`](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker/val-alice/config/pub_validator_key.json) without any new line:

 ```sh
 $ docker run --rm -t \